oqtane/oqtane.framework/README.md

 - Need ability to package/install Themes

 Admin
+- Need a permission grid UI component for pages/modules
 - Need fully functional administrative modules for all core entities ( user, role, site, etc… )
 - Need ability to create a new Site and auto provision Admin pages/modules
 - Need ability to soft delete core entities